-Image: Integrating heritage elements 7.4 Precinct Design Objective Assessment
+Image: Integrating heritage elements

+7.3.6 Precinct Design Objective Assessment

-An outline of the PSP's consistency with the SPP7.2 Precinct Design Objectives for built form considerations is provided as Table 17.
+An outline of the PSP's consistency with the SPP7.2 Precinct Design Objectives for built form considerations is provided as Table 26

-Table 17: Precinct Design Objective Assessment - Built Form
+Table 26: Precinct Design Objective Assessment - Built Form

 Objective Considerations Section Reference Summary / Additional Comment To ensure building placement, scale and massing is appropriate for the intended Precinct and streetscape character Set height controls to ensure buildings within a Precinct have a positive impact on the surrounding streetscape and public spaces.
-Part 1, Section 5.5.1.1 The proposed building envelope controls specify a core area where building height and intensification is encouraged, whilst controlling height of development at the periphery of the Precinct to achieve appropriate transition into existing single storey heritage homes.
+Part 1, Section 5.3.1.1 The proposed building envelope controls specify a core area where building height and intensification is encouraged, whilst controlling height of development at the periphery of the Precinct to achieve appropriate transition into existing single storey heritage homes.
 Develop setback controls in consideration of the intended relationship between buildings, and between buildings and the street.
-Part 1, Section 5.5.1.3 and 5.5.2 The interrelationship between buildings and their adjacent public realm shall vary throughout the Precinct, in response to their location within a specific Typology Character Area and Streetscape Interface Type.
+Part 1, Section 5.3.1.3 and 5.3.1.4 The interrelationship between buildings and their adjacent public realm shall vary throughout the Precinct, in response to their location within a specific Typology Character Area and Streetscape Interface Type.
 Building setback controls are area specific to achieve a nuanced outcome.
-Apply built form envelopes to define the streetscape and reinforce the Precinct character Part 1, Section Different building envelope controls apply dependent on applicable Typology Character Area and Streetscape Interface Type.
+Apply built form envelopes to define the streetscape and reinforce the Precinct character Part 1, Section 7.3.2 Different building envelope controls apply dependent on applicable Typology Character Area and Streetscape Interface Type.
 Controls are applied to street setback, podium height and upper level setbacks to building above the podium.
 Determine plot ratio controls appropriate for the existing or intended future character of the Precinct, where relevant.
-Part 1, Section 5.5.1.2 Design analysis for the PSP area determined appropriate locations for specific building heights, mass and density.
+Part 1, Section 5.3.1.2 Design analysis for the PSP area determined appropriate locations for specific building heights, mass and density.
 These were then translated into appropriate site R-Coding classifications and associated plot ratio controls in accordance with SPP7.3.
+To ensure that built form design reduces energy demand across the Precinct by facilitating climateresponsive design.
+Locate and arrange buildings to optimise solar access to buildings and the public realm.
+Section 7.3.2 Building envelope controls specify minimum upper level setbacks in key locations to protect the public realm from significant overshadowing by maintaining 'open sky' design fundamentals.
+Built form responses will be required to accommodate climate responsive design requirements.
+Consider the placement and layout of buildings to optimise natural ventilation and minimise wind Section 7.3.2 In addition to the PSP building response requirements for climate responsiveness, the environmental performance requirements of SPP 7.3 Part 4 apply.
+To ensure that built form design is responsive to the streetscape and contributes to a safe and comfortable public realm.
+Design and setback buildings to enable passive surveillance and outlook to the street.
+Part 1, Section 5.4.3 Buildings are required to respond to their specified Street Interface Type controls, prioritising surveillance and interaction with adjacent streets.
+Design for weather protection for pedestrian priority streets and public spaces, where appropriate.
+Part 1, Section 5.4.1 Active Street Interface Types are required to provide awnings/canopies to adjacent public realm.